 Types of Strength Equipment

-With almost as many variations as you can imagine, home gyms, (also called multi-stations), are often the perfect solution for strength training in the privacy of your home or office.
+With almost as many variations as you can imagine, home gyms, (also called multi-stations), like the Body Solid Powerline Home Gym.
+They are often the perfect solution for strength training in the privacy of your home or office.
 They give you several different exercise stations on the same machine to provide a convenient and affordable way to enjoy a total body workout.
+The MWM-990 Home Gym by Marcy has many great features that don’t break the bank.
 Many home gyms are designed to save space and can fit in a smaller area of your home workout room.
 Home gyms can come in single weight stack or multi weight stack options.
 Some larger units feature a leg press or even a cable crossover machine.

 Although most home gyms use weight stacks for their resistance, other options include rods, thick rubber bands, resistance coils and even digital control resistance.
 Although the resistance used may be different and give you a different feel when training, the basic concept is the same with all home gyms – to provide you with an all-in-one piece of exercise equipment for strength training.